top of page

 Place your ruler across your sketchbook horizontally.
 Trace each edge for the length of the scale.
 Place your ruler vertically across the page and trace each side for the width of each step on the scale.

-Label the exercise " Greyscale"
+Label the exercise " Value Scale"

 WHAT YOU SHOULD AIM FOR: